DATA PROTECTION POLICY (GDPR)

 All processing of personal data must be done in accordance with the following data protection principles of the Regulation, and the firm’s policies and procedures are designed to ensure compliance with them.

-6.1 Personal data must be processed lawfully, fairly and transparently, New Vehicle Solutions Limited’s Fair Processing Procedure is set out in a separate document.
+6.1 Personal data must be processed lawfully, fairly and transparently, New Vehicle Solutions Ltd’s Fair Processing Procedure is set out in a separate document.

 GDPR introduces the requirement for transparency whereby the controller has transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals’ “rights and freedoms”.